Uwe Witt

-Uwe Witt (born 1 October 1959 in Witten) is a German politician (independent, formerly AfD and Centre Party).
-He has been a member of the Bundestag since 2017.
+Uwe Witt (born 1 October 1959 in Witten) is a German politician, serving as a member of the Bundestag since 2017.

+Formerly a member of Alternative for Germany (AfD), Witt resigned from the party in December 2021, citing extremist elements in the party.

+He joined the Centre Party in January 2022, though would later resign from the party in August that same year.
+He ended up with Bündnis Deutschland (BD) in December 2024.

 Life

 Born in Witten, North Rhine-Westphalia, Witt became a member of the Bundestag after the 2017 German federal election.
 Witt has served as a party list member of the Bundestag from the state of North Rhine-Westphalia since 2017.
 He previously served as a member of Alternative for Germany before defecting to the Centre Party in January 2022.

+Witt joined BD in late December 2024, making him his new party's first federal legislator.

 He is a member of the Committee for Labour and Social Affairs and the Committee for Health.